exercism/problem-specifications/exercises/diamond/description.md

     A
 ```

-## Requirements

-These are the full requirements:
+## These are the full requirements:
--

 - The diamond has a square shape (width equals height).
 - The letters form a diamond shape.
 - The top half has the letters in ascending order.